marick/crit19/test/support/http_params/README.md

    predefined dates are used everywhere - I don't think that's a very difficult inference to make.

-3. Finally, the `"a, b, c"` in the `:names` field are used to create three different `Schemas.Animal` structures.
+3. Finally, the `"Shelley, Bossie, cow12 "` in the `:names` field are used to create three different `Schemas.Animal` structures.
 That can be represented straightforwardly.
 Since that's a fact true for all valid values of `:names`, it can also be stated at the top level: